 – Gold Coast International Airport: Located in Coolangatta, 25 km south of the centre of the Gold Coast.
 This airport is connected to major cities in Australia and also offers direct flights to international destinations such as New Zealand, Japan, Hong Kong, Singapore, and Kuala Lumpur.

-– Brisbane International Airport: Located in northeastern Brisbane, this airport is much larger than Gold Coast Airport and is therefore ideal for international travelers.
+- Brisbane International Airport: Located in northeastern Brisbane, this airport is much larger than Gold Coast Airport and is therefore ideal for international travellers.
 Trains connect the airport to the Gold Coast.

 By train